Converses for Secret Key Agreement and Secure Computing: Introduction

 where $\beta_{\ep}\big(\bPP{X_1 X_2}, \bPP{X_1} \times \bPP{X_2}\big)$ is the optimal probability of error of type II for testing the null hypothesis $\bPP{X_1 X_2}$ with the alternative $\bPP{X_1} \times \bPP{X_2}$, given that the probability of error of type I is smaller than $\ep$; this $\beta_\ep$ serves as a proxy for ``distance'' between $\bPP{X_1 X_2}$ and $\bPP{X_1} \times \bPP{X_2}$.
 Similarly, in the general case of an arbitrary number of parties with correlated side information at the eavesdropper, our main result in Theorem \ref{theorem:one-shot-converse-source-model} bounds the secret key length in terms of the ``distance'' between the joint distribution of the observations of the parties and the eavesdropper and a distribution that renders the observations of the parties conditionally independent across some partition, when conditioned on the eavesdropper's side information.
 This bound is a manifestation of the aforementioned heuristic principle and is termed the {\it conditional independence testing} bound.

-Our approach brings out a structural connection between SK agreement and binary hypothesis testing.
+Our approach brings out a structural connection between SK agreement and binary hypothesis testing\footnote{While the connection between SK agreement and hypothesis testing established in this paper is new, a similar connection between authentication and hypothesis testing is natural to expect and is well-known (see, for instance, \cite{Mau00})}.
 This is in the spirit of \cite{PolPooVer10}, where a connection between channel coding and binary hypothesis testing was used to establish an upper bound on the rate of good channel codes (see, also, \cite{WanRen12,HayNag03}).
 Also, our upper bound is reminiscent of the {\it measure of entanglement} for a quantum state proposed in \cite{VedPle98}, namely the minimum distance between the density matrix of the state and that of a disentangled state.
 This measure of entanglement was shown to be an upper bound on the entanglement of distillation in \cite{VedPle98}, where the latter is the largest proportion of maximally entangled states that can be distilled using a purification process \cite{BenDiVSmoWot96}.

-Using our basic result, we obtain new converses for SK agreement, and also, for secure computing by reducing SK agreement to oblivious transfer and bit commitment.
+Using our basic result, we obtain new converses for SK agreement, and also, for secure two-party computation by reducing SK agreement to oblivious transfer and bit commitment.
 In many cases, we strengthen and improve upon previously known results.
 Our main contributions are summarized below.